ZmotriN/php-static-autobuilder/README.md

 # PHPSAB - PHP Static Autobuilder
 PHP Static Autobuilder is script that let you build static single PHP Embed SAPI application for Windows.
-It take care of download, compile and install PHP and all of its dependancies for you.
+It take care of download, compile and install PHP and all of its dependencies for you.

 ## Warning!
 Effin' Windows Defender don't like Embed SAPI.
 If you get a warning, ignore it.
 There is no Trojan Horse.
 All the code is open soure.